wuruoyun/vue-component-lib-starter/README.md

 # build the library, available under dist
 npm run build

-# build the doc app, available under docs/.vuepress/dist
+# build the doc app, available under docs/.vitepress/dist
 npm run docs:build

+# preview the doc app built locally from docs/.vitepress/dist
+npm run docs:build
 ```

 You may use [Netlify](https://www.netlify.com/) to auto build and deloy the doc app like this project does.
-To preview the docs build locally, serve the folder `docs/.vuepress/dist` using [http-server](https://www.npmjs.com/package/http-server).
-Double-clicking the `index.html` won't work.

 ## Develop and test locally

-The best way to develop and test your component is by creating demos in `docs` folder, as shown by the example components.
+The best way to develop and test your component is by creating demos in `docs/components/demo` folder, as shown by the example components.

-If you want to test the library in your Vue3 app:
+If you want to test the library in your Vue3 app locally:

 - In the root folder of this library, run `npm link`.
 This will create a symbolic link to the library.
 - In the root folder of your client app, run `npm link my-lib`.
 This will add the symbolic link to the `node_modules` folder in your client app.
+- You can now import `my-lib` in your client app.

+There is no need to add `my-lib` to your client app's dependency in this case.

 If you made changes to the library, you will need to rebuild the library.
-Your Vue3 app will hot reload when the library is built.
+Your Vue3 app shall hot reload when the building of library is completed.

 ## How it works